 During quarantine, I found a cartonnage box.
 I originally made it for the salt shaker.
 However, it has never seen the light of day.
-Clearly, it needed new purpose!
+It needed a new purpose!

-After going through my tool box, called curiosity, I decided to use as a vase.
+After going through my toolbox, called curiosity, I decided to use it as a vase.
 Since cartonnage is made out of paper, it required a fitted container.
 And BINGO!
 The medicine bottle was the best fit!

 What you need

 - Flowers & Greens – This will happen in step 5.

 How to turn a medicine bottle into a vase

 First, let’s gather all the items listed above except flowers & greens.
 For a box, you can simply use any packaging box and decorate it.
 What you can do is glue some paper or material, paint it…anything to make it pretty!

 Step 2: Mark & Cut

 Next, place the medicine bottle into the box, and look at the height.
 Then pull the bottle a bit (5mm) out of the box, and mark it with a marker.
 Yes, you guessed it right!
 This is where you are cutting.